Ever had trouble finding Japanese recipes that were easy to make?

-Want to upgrade instant ramen into a hearty meal?
-It’s as easy as adding a poached egg and some creamy toppings like cheese and butter.
+Want to upgrade instant ramen into a delicious and hearty meal?
+It’s as easy as adding a poached egg and creamy toppings like cheese and butter.

-The whole prep and cooking process only takes about 12 minutes, and the result is a delicious bowl of ramen comfort-food.
+The entire prep and cooking process only takes about 12 minutes and results in a delicious bowl of comfort food.

-One of the great advantages of using instant ramen noodle packs is that you don’t have to boil the noodles for a long time nor make the seasoning from scratch.
+One of the significant advantages of using instant ramen noodle packs is that you don’t have to boil the noodles for a long time nor make the seasoning from scratch.

 In this post we'll cover:

-Famous Los Angeles chef Roy Choi popularized this egg, butter, and melty cheese recipe.
+Famous Los Angeles chef Roy Choi popularized this eggs, butter, noodles, and melty cheese recipe.

 People instantly adapted the recipe because the combination of hot broth and cheesy noodles has a similar flavor to mac n’ cheese, a classic North American comfort food.